docsmith-darshan/tom_theme/pages/mydoc/mydoc_introduction.md

 ownCloud is an open source file storage service that enables content collaboration, sharing, and secure storage.
 It offers a solution to organizations that need to share confidential data internally and externally.
 It provides a single point of access to your files from any location on any device.

-ownCloud is for anybody seeking digital supremacy and a powerful file access platform, whether they be individuals, small businesses, organizations, and multinational corporations or governments.